mobingilabs/docs/ripple/README.md

 # Ripple

 {% hint style="warning" %}
-This page is still a work in progress.
+This is still a draft version.
 {% endhint %}

 | Description | Link |